dafny-lang/dafny/docs/HowToFAQ/FAQFunctionByMethodProof.md

 {% include_relative FAQFunctionByMethodProof3.dfy %}
 ```

-Not only this approach requires more proof hint, but it might also break the proofs that dependend on the shape of the function, while everything we wanted in the first place was to give a more efficient implementation to the function.
+Not only does this approach require more proof hints, but it might also break the proofs that dependend on the shape of the function, while all we wanted in the first place was to give a more efficient implementation to the function.
 Therefore, it's reasonable to expect we will prefer to change the implementation of the by-method body to reflect the function, not the opposite, as follows:

 ## Make the by-method body compute what the function computes